yustunay/motorway-demo/readme.md

 npx mocha tests/vehicleTest.js
 ```

-# Updates
+# Updates / 17.08.2023

-1- Added nodemon library to detect when file changes on development
+- Added nodemon library to detect when file changes on development
-2- Added morgan library for express logging
+- Added morgan library for express logging
-3- Updated run scripts for dev and test
+- Updated run scripts for dev and test
-4- Added logs and changed log level to debug
+- Added logs and changed log level to debug

-# Missing Features

-1- User service for login & user registration with using JWT Authentication

 # Considerations for a Production Environment